wdotmathree/goosemarket/Project/docs/sprint_retrospectives.md

 ## Week 3

 What went well:
-We have been able to integrate much of our backend with our frontend, so the app is finally useable.
+We have been able to integrate some of our backend with our frontend, so the app is finally useable.
 Everyone was able to work on backend tasks independently, we had no blocking tasks this week.
 We created the math behind calculating share prices, and how they change as users buy and sell, which is the main feature of our site.